chainer/chainerrl/examples/atari/rainbow/README.md

 	- Capped at 30 mins of play, or 108K frames/ 27K timesteps.
 	- Each evaluation episode begins with a random number of no-ops (up to 30), where this number is chosen uniformly at random.
 	- During evaluation episodes the agent uses an epsilon-greedy policy, with epsilon=0.001 (original paper does greedy evaluation because noisy networks are used)
-- **Reporting**: For each run of our DQN example, we take the network weights of the best intermediate agent (i.e. the network weights that achieved the highest intermediate evaluation), and re-evaluate that agent for 200 episodes.
+- **Reporting**: For each run of our Rainbow example, we take the network weights of the best intermediate agent (i.e. the network weights that achieved the highest intermediate evaluation), and re-evaluate that agent for 200 episodes.
 In each of these 200 "final evaluation" episodes, the episode is terminated after 30 minutes of play (30 minutes = 1800 seconds * 60 frames-per-second / 4 frames per action = 27000 timesteps).
 We then output the average of these 200 episodes as the achieved score for the Rainbow agent.
 The reported value in the table consists of the average of 1 "final evaluation", or 1 run of this Rainbow example.

 ## Training times